shakoorattari/dotnet5template/README.md

 ## Give a Star ⭐️
 If you found this Implementation helpful or used it in your Projects, do give it a star.
 Thanks!
-Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh)
+Or, If you are feeling really generous,

 ## Quick Start Guide
 Since the project is still under developement, the CLI features are not yet available.
 Although you can clone / fork / download the repository and execute it locally on your machine.
 Here are the steps involed.